 - Stock levels will need managing separately

-- Paid Invoices will need to be reflected in WooCommerce (or not)
+- Paid Invoices will need to be reflected in WooCommerce (as needed)

-- You’ll need to process refunds via the store
+- You’ll need to process refunds via the payment gateway

-- Payment options via Invoicing Pro are PayPal and Stripe
+- Payment options in Invoicing Pro are limited to PayPal and Stripe

-So, if you do the remote CRM approach (using your Store setup for Jetpack CRM Invoices) you’re effectively running a manual store, and you may not need WooCommerce at all (you can use the Invoice Itemiser independently)
+If you do the remote CRM approach (using your store setup for Jetpack CRM Invoices) you’re effectively running a manual store, and you may not need WooCommerce at all.